ameliarahman/ameliarahman.github.io/_posts/2026-01-11-introduction-to-testcontainers.md

 Have you ever struggled with running test of your application?
 I’ve ever spent hours facing the flaky tests, only to realize the problem wasn't my code, it was the test environment.
-Sometimes, a test passes on my local but fails in CI, or vice versa because of a 'shared' database conflict.
-Sometimes, using mock is not reliable.
+Sometimes, a test passes on my local but fails in CI because of a 'shared' database conflict.
+Or perhaps you've relied on mocks, only to find they aren't reliable enough to catch the issue.

 The answer for those problems is <a href="https://github.com/testcontainers" target="_blank"> Testcontainers</a>.